MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/choosing-unity-version.md

 * Holographic app remoting applications using the Universal Windows Platform build target are not working.
 * The Unity graphics jobs system is defaulted on, even though it is not compatible with HoloLens projects.

-If you choose to start a new project in Unity 2020 today, be sure to follow up over the coming months for updated Unity builds and Windows XR plugin builds before shipping your app.
-This will ensure that your users experience proper hologram stability.
+If you choose to use Unity 2020, be sure to upgrade to Unity 2020.3.6f1 or later versions to ensure your user experience proper hologram stability.

 > [!div class="nextstepaction"]
 > [Using the Windows XR plugin](windows-xr-plugin.md)